telerik/blazor-docs/introduction.md

 Thank you for choosing Telerik® UI for Blazor!

-The [Blazor framework](https://blazor.net/) by Microsoft allows you to create web applications with .NET and C# to create front-end.
-The Telerik® UI for Blazor components facilitate the front-end development by providing you with ready made UI components.
+The <a href="https://blazor.net/" target="_blank">Blazor framework by Microsoft</a> allows you to create rich web UIs by using .NET and C#.
+The Telerik® UI for Blazor components facilitate the front-end development by providing ready-made UI components.

->tip Telerik UI for Blazor supports both Client-side (WebAssembly) Blazor and Server-side Blazor apps.
+>tip Telerik UI for Blazor supports both client-side (WebAssembly) and server-side Blazor apps.

-The UI for Blazor suite has the same HTML rendering and Theme stylesheets like other Kendo UI suites, so previous experience with them can be helpful.
-The components in **UI for Blazor are native components** and not wrappers over jQuery widgets, however.
+The UI for Blazor suite has the same HTML rendering and Theme stylesheets as the <a href="https://www.telerik.com/all-products" target="_blank">Kendo UI suites</a>, so previous experience with them can be helpful.
+The components in UI for Blazor are *native Blazor components* and not wrappers over jQuery widgets.

-To read more about the benefits of using Telerik UI for Blazor, please visit the <a href="https://www.telerik.com/blazor-ui" target="_blank">product overview page</a>.
+To read more about the benefits of using Telerik UI for Blazor, visit the <a href="https://www.telerik.com/blazor-ui" target="_blank">product overview page</a>.

 {% if site.has_cta_panels == true %}